 What does this planet look like?

 Mercury is the smallest planet.
 It has no moon.
-It is also the planet closest to the sun.
-Pictured below is the surface of Mercury covered with craters ( Figure below ), like Earth’s moon.
+The planet is also closest to the Sun.
+As Figure below shows, the surface of Mercury is covered with craters, like Earth’s moon.
 Many of the impact craters are billions of years old.
 This means that Mercury hasn’t changed much geologically for billions of years.
-It has no plate tectonics.
+There is no plate tectonics.
 With only a trace of an atmosphere, it has no weather to wear down the ancient craters.

 The surface of Mercury is covered with craters, like Earth’s moon.